joshbegley/nyt-latest/README.md

 `A 6.9-magnitude earthquake shook the central part of the Philippines, forcing people to huddle for stability.`\
 https://nytimes.com/video/world/asia/100000010431919/philippines-earthquake-cebu.html

-**Judge denies Mountain West's motion to dismiss conference realignment lawsuit from Pac-12**\
+**Judge denies Mountain West's motion to dismiss Pac-12's conference realignment lawsuit**\
 `The lawsuit stems from the poaching fees surrounding the Pac-12 adding five Mountain West schools for next season. `\
 https://nytimes.com/athletic/6678583/2025/09/30/mountain-west-pac-12-realignment-lawsuit/